programmarimran/programmarimran/README.md

 ## 🧑‍💻 About Me

+Assalamu Alaikum!
+I’m **Md Imran Hasan**, a passionate **MERN Stack Developer**.
+I have worked on real-world projects like **HireNest** and **ProFast**, where I built modern, responsive web applications.
+I'm highly enthusiastic about **technology**, always eager to learn new tools and stay updated with the latest trends in web development.

 - 🔭 Currently working on: [**HireNest**](https://hire-nest-by-imran.web.app/)
 - 🤝 Open to collaborate with [Programming Hero](https://web.programming-hero.com/home)
 - 🌱 Currently learning: **Next.js, MongoDB, Express.js, Node.js**